all-birds birds

 Songs and Calls

-Most birds can be identified by their sound.
+Most birds can be identified by their sounds.
 There are two major types of bird sound.
 Songs are usually by adult males during nesting or mating season.
 Calls are used all year long and can be warnings or interactions with other birds.

 Habitat

 Many bird species have specific habitats.
-The most obvious are Ducks, and Gulls being water birds.
-Experienced Birders learn the habitats and range of different birds.
+The most obvious are ducks, and gulls being water birds.
+Experienced birders learn the habitats and range of different birds.

 Bird Watching Time

-Bird Watching is growing in popularity.
+Bird watching is growing in popularity.
 Early morning before dawn is probably the best time for birding.
 Songbirds are more likely to be seen shortly after dawn.
-Eagles and Hawks can be seen soaring high while they hunt after sunup.
+Eagles and hawks can be seen soaring high while they hunt after sunup.
 Owls are more likely to be seen in the evening.

 Bird Watching Equipment

 Some items that might make more enjoyable are binoculars, a camera and some kind of system for keeping notes.
 The binocular-camera combination may be a convenient choice.
 Take a good field guide to identify birds.
 You are best off wearing clothes with dull colors that blend into the background.
 Depending on the birds you are watching you may want to get rain gear, rubber boots and warm clothing.
-For birds such as Owls that you might look for in the evening a strong flashlight is also handy.
+For birds such as owls that you might look for in the evening a strong flashlight is also handy.

 bird charts Bird charts and posters bird chars - posters